fyndoc/vms/docs/task-manager/content-enrichment.md

 3. If you are an external vendor, you can accept or reject a CE task.
 Click **Accept Task** to willingly take the CE task, or click **Reject** to not take the CE task.
 If you take the task, the SKUs move to `In Progress` state.

     :::info
-    If you are an internal team member in the organisation, there is no such flexibility to accept/reject a task.
+    If you are an internal team member in the organization, there is no such flexibility to accept/reject a task.
 In that case, the SKUs would be in `In Progress` state by default.
     :::

 4. If you are an external vendor, as a vendor manager, you can choose to further split the batch assigned to you by clicking **Split Batch** under the **Batches** section.
 Skip to step 5, if you are not a vendor manager.